by Freddy Tran Nager, Founder of Atomic Tango + Critical Analyst…

 knows object function

-1. Creative Visual: Whether it’s a photo, video, or — in this case — gif animation, a creative visual immediately catches the eye.
+1. Creative Visual: Whether a photo, video, or — in this case — gif animation, a creative visual immediately catches the eye.
 (Plus, we’re all attracted to the human form.
 Naked spinning human forms in particular.)
 That seems obvious, but a lot of marketers try to promote “word of mouth” with words only.
 Support your local artist!